Unbiased approximation of posteriors via coupled particle Markov chain Monte Carlo: Introduction

 \section{Introduction}

 MCMC is a powerful methodology for the approximation of complex distributions.
-MCMC is intrinsically iterative and, while asymptotically unbiased, the size of the bias and the Monte Carlo error of generated estimates given a finite number of steps are typically difficult to quantify.
-These aspects of MCMC pose a challenge in high-dimensional applications and may not allow full exploitation of the computational potential of modern distributed-computing techniques.
-Recently, \citet{Jacob2020_2} have proposed a method for unbiased MCMC estimation based on coupling of Markov chains, building on ideas by \citet{Glynn2014}.
-The algorithm is embarrassingly parallelisable and the unbiasedness provides immediate quantification of the Monte Carlo error.
+MCMC is intrinsically iterative and, while asymptotically unbiased, the size of the bias and the Monte Carlo error of generated estimates given a finite number of iterations are often difficult to quantify.
+Moreover, MCMC will typically not allow full exploitation of the computational potential of modern distributed-computing techniques.
+Recently, \citet{Jacob2020_2} propose a method for unbiased MCMC estimation based on coupling of Markov chains, building on ideas by \citet{Glynn2014}.
+The algorithm is embarrassingly parallel, and the unbiasedness provides immediate quantification of the Monte Carlo error.
+However, devising effective coupling for MCMC algorithms targeting a given posterior can be highly challenging.
+See e.g.~the construction of coupled MCMC for a horseshoe regression model in \citet{Biswas2020} and the development for posteriors based on Hamiltonian Monte Carlo (HMC) in \citet{Heng2019}.